jayli/vim-easycomplete/README.md

 ### Why

 There are many excellent vim auto-completion plugins such as [nvim-cmp](https://github.com/hrsh7th/nvim-cmp), [vim-lsp](https://github.com/prabirshrestha/vim-lsp), [YouCompleteMe](https://github.com/ycm-core/YouCompleteMe) and [coc.nvim](https://github.com/neoclide/coc.nvim) etc. I used coc.nvim for a long time.
 It’s experience is good.
 But there are a few things I don’t like.
 These plugins tend to have too much dependencies and do not have minimal configuration.
-For example, I wish not install Node if I programming c++ or go.
-In my opinion vim is more lightweight than vscode so I don’t want the fully integrated features of it.
+For example, I don't want to install Node when programming c++ or golang.
+In my opinion vim is more lightweight than vscode so I don’t need the fully integrated features of it.
 Besides other completion plugins neither have good experiences enough nor compatible with vim and nvim at the same time.
 Therefor I created [vim-easycomplete](https://github.com/jayli/vim-easycomplete) according to my personal habits.

 ### What